How to Mix Colours When Painting in Acrylics

 Mixing shadow colours

-The way to tone down a colour is to add a little bit of its complementary.
+The way to tone down a colour is to add a little bit of its complementary colour.
 The amount of complementary colour you add will depend on how strong you want the shadow to be.
 That will depend on the strength of the light source, or the tonal range of the painting.
 For darker shadows, you would add a bit more of the complementary colour.

 For shadows on white objects, the same rules can apply because when painting sunlit areas of white objects, the colour will not be true white but will lean towards one colour or another.
 Note: I never use white paint to show white objects.
-Instead I use a very pale version of whichever colour gives the best contrast to the surrounding area.
+Instead, I use a very pale version of whichever colour gives the best contrast to the surrounding area.
 More often than not, the shadow colour I use for white objects will be blue or purple.

 Shadow colour chart